The average cost when someone passes away is $8,000 – $12,000 for a basic service.

-Step 1: Take out a policy with the coverage you need
+Step 1: Take Out a Policy with the Coverage Needed

 These policies are simple to understand and easy to obtain.

-This product is a great option for seniors, the rates are affordable since these policies come in smaller coverage amounts.
+This product is a great option for seniors, with affordable rates since these policies come in smaller coverage amounts.
 Plans are flexible and can be built around your budget or around the coverage you need.

-There are plans that do not ask any questions (known as guaranteed issue) but they have a waiting period before you are fully covered.
+Some plans do not ask any questions (known as guaranteed issue), but they have a waiting period before you are fully covered.
 It is always worth taking the health questionnaire in an attempt to qualify for lower premiums and immediate coverage.

 You might be surprised at how accepting these plans are.

-With the majority of companies, you will know if your application has been accepted within 1-3 business days.
+You will know if your application has been accepted within 1-3 business days with most companies.

 When it comes to the price, it is determined by 4 different items.

-Age is the starting point for price and eligibility.
-Generally speaking, the older you are the more it is going to cost.
-These prices are locked in for life so the younger you are when taking out a policy the less you will be paying each month.
+Age: Age is the starting point for price and eligibility.
+Generally speaking, the older you are, the more it is going to cost.
+These prices are locked in for life, so the younger you are when taking out a policy, the less you will be paying each month.

-Your health will determine which plan you are able to qualify for.
-If you have a medical concern, certain carriers may not accept you while others will, it truly depends on the condition.
+Health: Your health will determine which plan you can qualify for.
+If you have a medical concern, certain carriers may not accept you while others will.
+It truly depends on the condition.
 This product is very “nichey” when it comes to health.

-Working with an independent agent who represents multiple companies will be your greatest resource as they should know which carrier accepts what health condition and can place you with the company that best suits you.
+Working with an independent agent who represents multiple companies will be your greatest resource.
+They should know which insurance company accepts what health condition and can place you with the policy that best suits you.

-Once you apply and have the coverage that you want and need, there are a few things that come with each and every policy.
+Once you apply and have the coverage you want and need, there are a few things that come with each policy.

-Coverage Lock – The coverage never expires or changes in value, it is locked in for life.
-This is a standard feature in all whole life policies.
+Coverage Lock: The coverage never expires or changes in value.
+It is locked in for life.
+This is a standard feature in all whole life insurance policies.

 If you take out a loan from the cash value, you will be required to pay it back.
-If you are unable to pay this money back before your passing, the company will deduct your outstanding loan balance from the total death benefit.
+If you cannot pay this money back before your passing, the company will deduct your outstanding loan balance from the total death benefit.